Commercial Weight-loss Products and Programs

 While dietary supplements may contain ingredients that claim to support weight-loss or improved body composition, one needs to examine the action of each ingredient individually, as well as in relation to the other ingredients and to other medications one may be taking in order to judge the supplement’s potential effectiveness.
 If you are considering using a dietary supplement for weight-loss, it is best to take a list of its ingredients to a healthcare professional or pharmacist to determine if the product is right for you.
 Further guidance from the Federal Trade Commission (FTC) on this topic can be found here: www.ftc.gov/bcp/edu/pubs/consumer/health/hea03.shtm.

-Weight-loss: Weight-loss results from dietary supplements is often difficult to measure as there are many supplements available that may or may not work in conjunction with another weight-loss strategy, such as exercise or changes in dietary restrictions.
+Weight-loss: Weight-loss results from dietary supplements are often difficult to measure as there are many supplements available that may or may not work in conjunction with another weight-loss strategy, such as exercise or changes in dietary restrictions.
 As with any weight-loss program, a one to two pound per week weight-loss is recommended for safety and health.

 Concerns: While companies are supposed to follow FDA and FTC guidance for advertising and claims, it is clear that many do not.
 Thus, it is not uncommon to see ads for dietary supplements claiming that you can lose weight rapidly without changing the way you eat, or without lifestyle changes.
 The influence of celebrity promoters can contribute to the perception that a product may offer a miracle cure for obesity.
 In fact, good scientific evidence that they work is generally lacking.